 Can I make these without an Instant Pot?

 Absolutely!
 We love using a slow cooker here if you want to make short ribs without the oven.
 Use a skillet on the stovetop to follow this recipe as directed until you add the wine to the sauce, then transfer everything to the crockpot and cook for 7-8 hours on low.

-If you’re looking for oven braised short ribs, check out our easy red wine braised short ribs!
+If you're looking for oven braised short ribs, check out our easy oven braised short ribs!

 The draw of the Instant Pot is that short ribs can be cooked quickly - so just be aware that if you use another method, this recipe will take some extra time.

 One quick note if you haven't made Instant Pot Short Ribs before: